 Other laboratory studies suggested that a simple measure of impulsivity does not capture the unique annoyance of helicopter noise.
-Berry et al. (1975) found subjects to be more responsive to the "roughness" quality of the sound than to the Blade-Slap, per se.
-38 Similarly, Galloway (1977) found the annoyance to be related to the rate of impulses.
-Ohshima and Yamada (1987), using a variable high pass filter, concluded that low-frequency energy below 50 Hz did not contribute to the annoyance, but that low-frequency energy between 50 and 200 Hz did contribute.40
+Berry et al. (1975) found subjects to be more responsive to the "roughness" quality of the sound than to the Blade-Slap, per se.38 Similarly, Galloway (1977) found the annoyance to be related to the rate of impulses.39 Ohshima and Yamada (1987), using a variable high pass filter, concluded that low-frequency energy below 50 Hz did not contribute to the annoyance, but that low-frequency energy between 50 and 200 Hz did contribute.40

 Subsequent field studies failed to produce support for a Blade-Slap penalty.
-In a U.S. Army study, listeners judged the annoyance of overflights by different helicopters and a control fixedwing aircraft heard outdoors.
-The study found that their annoyance judgments correlated with Aweighting without the need for further correction.
-41 Although the U.S. Army researchers concluded that a 2 dB penalty was consistent with the results, they asserted, "no correction for Blade-Slap was found which improves the prediction of annoyance."
+In a U.S. Army study, listeners judged the annoyance of overflights by different helicopters and a control fixed-wing aircraft heard outdoors.
+The study found that their annoyance judgments correlated with A-weighting without the need for further correction.41 Although the U.S. Army researchers concluded that a 2 dB penalty was consistent with the results, they asserted, "no correction for Blade-Slap was found which improves the prediction of annoyance."
 In a NASA study, listeners compared the annoyance of helicopter and propeller aircraft flights heard both indoors and outdoors.
-Annoyance was accurately predicted by SEL.
-In a subsequent community noise study of Fields and Powell (1987), unsuspecting residents reacted similarly to the flights of two helicopter types that had very dissimilar noise signatures.

-There is general agreement among a wide range of experts that adding a penalty to the Aweighted SEL to account for the annoyance of Blade-Slap is not justified.
-44,45,46,47,48,49,50 In spite overflights," Paper given at the 94th meeting of the Acoustical Society of America, Miami, Florida, December 1977.
-W.J.
+Annoyance was accurately predicted by SEL.42 In a subsequent community noise study of Fields and Powell (1987), unsuspecting residents reacted similarly to the flights of two helicopter types that had very dissimilar noise signatures.43 overflights," Paper given at the 94th meeting of the Acoustical Society of America, Miami, Florida, December 1977.
+35 W.J.
 Galloway, 1978, "Review of the Development of Helicopter Impulsive Assessment Proposals by ISO TC43/SC1/WG2 - Aircraft Noise," Memorandum Report, January 1978.

+There is general agreement among a wide range of experts that adding a penalty to the A-weighted SEL to account for the annoyance of Blade-Slap is not justified.^{44,45,46,47,48,49,50} In spite

-&lt;sup>32 B.W.
+32 B.W.
 Lawton, 1976, "Subjective Assessment of Simulated Helicopter Blade-Slap Noise," NASA Langley Research Center, NASA TN D-8359, December 1976.

-&lt;sup>33 S.E.
+33 S.E.
 Wright, and A. Damongeot, 1977, "Psychoacoustic Studies of Impulsive Noise," Paper #55, Third European Rotorcraft Powered Lift Aircraft Forum, Aeronautical and Astronautic Association of France, September 1977.

-E. Gallanter, R.D.
+34 E. Gallanter, R.D.
 Popper, and T.B.
 Perera, 1977, "Annoyance scales for simulated VTOL and CTOL

-&lt;sup>36 R.G.
+36 R.G.
 Klump and D.R.
 Schmidt, 1978, "Annoyance of Helicopter Blade-Slap," Naval Ocean Systems Center Technical Report 247, 3 July 1978.

-&lt;sup>37 H.M.
+37 H.M.
 Jr. Sternfeld, and L.B.
 Doyle, 1978, "Evaluation of the Annoyance Due to Helicopter Noise," NASA Contractor Report 3001, June 1978.

-&lt;sup>38 B.G.
+38 B.G.
 Berry, A.J.
 Renie, and H.C.
 Fuller, 1975, "Rating Helicopter Noise: The Feasibility of an Impulsive Noise Correction," National Physical Memorandum for ISO/TC43/SC1/WG2, October, 1975.

-&lt;sup>39 W.J.
+39 W.J.
 Galloway, 1977, "Subjective Response to Simulated and Actual Helicopter Blade-Slap Noise," Bolt, Beranek and Newman Report No. 3573 for NASA, December 1977.

-&lt;sup>40 T. Ohshima and I. Yamada, 1987, "The evaluation of normal take-off/landing helicopter noise," Inter-Noise 87, 1037-1041.
+40 T. Ohshima and I. Yamada, 1987, "The evaluation of normal take-off/landing helicopter noise," Inter-Noise 87, 1037-1041.

-&lt;sup>41 J.H.
+41 J.H.
 Patterson, Jr. B.T.
 Mozo, P.D.
 Schomer, and R.T.
 Camp, 1977, "Subjective Ratings of Annoyance Produced by Rotary-Wing Aircraft Noise," U.S. Army Medical Research and Development Command, USAARL Report, No. 77-12, May 1977.

-&lt;sup>42 C.A.
+42 C.A.
 Powell, 1978, "A Subjective Field Study of Helicopter Blade-Slap Noise," National Aeronautics and Space Administration, Langley Research Center, NASA Technical Memorandum 78758, July 1978.

-&lt;sup>43 J.M.
+43 J.M.
 Fields and C.A.
 Powell, 1987.